The Bankrate promise

 You can apply for your COE online through the VA eBenefits portal.
 If you’re a veteran, you’ll need your DD214 discharge papers.
 If you’re an active-duty service member, you’ll need a statement of service signed by your personnel officer.

-The VA doesn’t lend money directly; instead, you’ll apply through a bank, credit union or other kind of lender that offers VA loans.
-Keep in mind that it can be difficult to find a lender that’ll extend a VA construction loan, even if it does provide VA purchase loans.
+The VA doesn’t lend money directly — private VA-approved lenders do that.
+You’ll apply through a bank, credit union or other kind of lender that offers VA loans.
+Keep in mind that it can be difficult to find VA construction loan lenders, even if the lending institution does provide VA purchase loans.

-“Start by having a conversation with the loan officer about your construction project and your qualifications,” Thomas suggests.
+“Start by having a conversation with the loan officer about your construction project and your qualifications,” says Thomas.
 “Have that loan officer review your income, assets and credit.
 Then, connect your mortgage loan officer with your builder to discuss the program.”

 If you’ve been fortunate to find a lender, be sure to get preapproved for the loan.
 Here are the documents you should have on hand: